WordPress/openverse/documentation/meta/contribution/good_first_and_help_wanted_issues.md

 - Occupy a single slice of the Openverse stack
 - Touch a single file or as few files as necessary; ideally these files are colocated in the repository
-- They are based on the `main` branch and not sub-features of a larger, multi-PR changeset.
+- Are based on the `main` branch and not sub-features of a larger, multi-PR changeset

 Other qualities of appropriate "good first" issues are that they:

-- Are not 'high priority', 'critical priority', or otherwise time-sensitive.
+- Are not 'high priority', 'critical priority', or otherwise time sensitive
-- Are appropriate for those new to open source or Git workflows in-general.
+- Are appropriate for those new to open source or Git workflows in-general
+- Can be, approximately, completed within two hours, one of which may be necessary for local development environment setup

 ## Writing good first issue descriptions

 Good first issue descriptions should provide as much context as possible.
-These issues should generally be self-contained; all the documentation necessary to complete the issue should be included or linked to in the issue description.
+These issues should generally be self-contained; all the documentation necessary to complete the issue should be included with or linked to in the issue description.
 The aim is to make the issue as approachable as possible while setting clear expectations.
-This up-front effort is better for contributors and decreases maintainer burden through the development process of an issue.
+This up-front effort is to the benefit of contributors and maintainers.
+Ideally, it decreases the amount of time maintainers spend reviewing PRs that have not met the minimum requirements (e.g., no unit tests, linting failures, and so on).
+For contributors, it helps prevent them from feeling discouraged after completing the "core functionality" of a PR to then have to revisit the PR and add significant changes.

 Descriptions should:

 - Clearly articulate the expected outcome of resolving the issue.
 Include any of the following, when relevant:
   - Changes (modifications or additions) to tests
   - Link to instructions for updating Playwright snapshots if the change might require it
   - Changes (modifications or additions) to documentation
 - Link to the relevant files and/or lines of code which need changing
 - Reference any past PRs which will help the contributor, for example:
   - A PR with a similar change
   - A PR which originally implemented the feature being modified
 - Relevant Openverse domain knowledge, either links to succinct documentation or links and a summary of the important aspects when documentation is detailed
   - Ideally "good first issue"s require essentially no Openverse-specific domain knowledge, but if they at all do (for example, to explain why a non-obvious solution is requested) then it must be included

 ---

 ## Reply Templates